dfir-scripts/EverReady-Disk-Mount/README.md

 ## er2.sh: All-in-One Mounting Script

 `er2.sh` is a rewrite of the original `ermount.sh` that was created as a companion file for `siftgrab`.
-Ermount uses prompts that steps through the mount process. `er2.sh` on the other hand is a more compact and utilitarian providing support `lvm` volumes and scripted mountings of multiple KAPE `vmdk` images with the goal of simplicity, function and speed.  `ermount.sh` remains to provide an easy method to learn and engage in the mount process.
+Ermount uses prompts that steps through the mount process. `er2.sh` on the other hand is a more compact and utilitarian providing support for `lvm` volumes and scripted mountings of multiple KAPE `vmdk` images with the goal of simplicity, function and speed.  `ermount.sh` remains to provide an easy method to learn and engage in the mount process.
 It also has additional capabilities left out of `er2.sh`  (`vss` and `bitlocker` support).

 ### `er2.sh` Features